 But the truth is, most of us prefer a clean workspace.
-So make sure your studio is clean!
-It’s easy for us to look around after designing that synth patch and realizing that there’s 6 coffee mugs on your desk.
+So make sure your studio is clean (or at least organised)!
+It’s easy for us to look around after designing that synth patch and realizing that there are 6 coffee mugs on your desk.
 That’s where the endless pit of procrastination starts.

-In short, a clean and organized environment is somewhere you’ll enjoy being and likely benefit in terms of productivity and creativity from less distractions.
+In short, a clean and organized environment is somewhere you’ll enjoy being and likely benefit in terms of productivity and creativity from fewer distractions.